 Marian Journal of Professional Management(MJPM) is the flagship journal of Marian International Institute of Management, Kuttikanam.
 Our objective is to encourage management research and facilitate collaborative work among researchers from different institutes.
-The selection of papers for publication will be based on their relevance, clarity, topicality and originality, the extent to which they advance knowledge, understanding and application and their likely contribution towards inspiring further research and development.
+The selection of papers for publication will be based on their relevance, clarity, topicality, and originality, the extent to which they advance knowledge, understanding, and application, and their likely contribution towards inspiring further research and development.

 The journal follows the double-blind peer review, where both reviewers and authors remain unknown during the entire process of article review.
 In the initial process of review, the submitted article for publication would read at least by an editor.
-If the paper follows the editorial policies and maintains minimum quality level, it will be sent to two reviewers.
+If the paper follows the editorial policies and maintains a minimum quality level, it will be sent to two reviewers.
 The article will be sent to reviewers without disclosing the authors’ information.

 Comments of reviewers will be passing on to the author without showing the details of the reviewers.
 Based on the reviewers’ observations and comments, the Editorial Board makes a final decision on the acceptability of the article and communicates to the authors the decision, along with referees’ reports.

 Authors must be honest in presenting the results.
 Fabrication falsification or selective reporting of data to mislead or deceive is unethical Submitting the same result to more than one journal concurrently is unethical Plagiarism and self-plagiarism are ruthless acts and are never acceptable.